williambdean/ruff-rules/README.md

 These are the official [Ruff documentation](https://docs.astral.sh/ruff/rules/) saved as a CSV and JSON file.

+> [!TIP]
+>
+> You can also use `ruff rule --output-format json --all` to get the rules in
+> JSON format which might be more up-to-date.

 ## The Flat Files

 Each file contains a list of all the Ruff linting rules, with the following columns: